To find the Government of Canada Sessional Papers:

 Sessional Papers are reports and papers which have been tabled in the House of Commons (and sometimes the Senate) and deposited with the Clerk.

-Print copies are located at: DOC J 103 H6 Chancellor Paterson Library ground floor (basement)
+Print copies are located at: DOC J 103 H6 Chancellor Paterson Library 5th floor hallway (outside the Northern Studies Resource Centre)

 Sessional Papers of the Dominion of Canada 1867-1924 include reports of departments, commissiions and business institutions, statistics, foreign affairs documents, maps and other documents of historical significance.